hmichelova/inf222/a6/Remark-6_3.md

 `"0"`

 ## Explanation
-Results are different, because Haskell's implementation of `Integer` is "unbounded", which means that (almost) in any case is the result of arithmetic functions correct.
+Results are different because Haskell's implementation of `Integer` is "unbounded", which means that (almost) in any case the result of arithmetic functions is correct.

-Haskell's implementation of `Word16` has only 16 bits, which means that result of any arithmetic operation has to be between `0` and `2 ^ 16 = 65536`.
+Haskell implementation of `Word16` has only 16 bits, which means that the result of any arithmetic operation has to be between `0` and `2 ^ 16 - 1 = 65535`.

-Results are the same iff that all arithmetic operations are in bounds, e. g.
+Results are the same iff all arithmetic operations are within bounds, e. g.

 `> rundslintegerhaskell "DSLInteger-mult.dipl" "32767 2"`